 There are many cool features that are designed to help you find the best teacher and make the entire experience of booking a seamless one.

 I’ve practised several languages on italki and I’ve always been very happy with it.
 It was time for a review.
-My advice: use italki in conjunction with some textbooks and regular flashcard and language learning apps for the full language immersion experience.
+My advice: use italki in conjunction with some textbooks, great flashcard apps and language learning apps for the full language immersion experience.

 Frequently Asked Questions